utkarshtewari/Test-Payment-Service/README.md

 A microservice must react to failure, react to load and react to user.
 It should also be able to manage data consistency using transactions that are distributed across a network of many different applications and databases.

 To achieve the above properties, it is important to have an asynchronous boundary, that can provide decoupling of services.
-There are tried and tested patterns for successfully building and maintaining complex distributed systems using Event Sourcing and Command Query Responsibility Segregation (CQRS).
+There are tried and tested patterns for successfully building and maintaining complex distributed systems such as Event Sourcing and Command Query Responsibility Segregation (CQRS).

-This sample project showcases `event-driven` microservices to build distributed resilient applications using Event Sourcing and Command Query Responsibility Segregation (CQRS) patterns.
+This sample project showcases `event-driven` microservices and uses these patterns to maximize the performance and scalability of microservices.

 ## Table of Contents
 * [Application Architecture](#application-architecture)
 * [Architecture Components](#architecture-components)
 * [Reactive Principles] (#reactive-principles)
-* [Command Query Responsibility Segregation] (#cqrs)
-* [Event Sourcing] (#event-sourcing)

 ## <a name="application-architecture"></a> Application Architecture
 This project introduced is about a fictitious `Payment` execution application.
 Payments can be added for payment execution, stored, retrieved using RESTful API service.
 As changes happen for example payment screening and accounts updates for the payment amount, notifications are sent to interested services using messaging.